urbit/urbit/pkg/grid/CONTRIBUTING.md

 ### Pull Requests

 A pull request (PR) should have a title similar in structure to our commit messages where it has a short identifier component followed by a very concise summary of the PR's intent.
 All PRs should have a description further laying out what it accomplishes.
 If the PR addresses certain Github issues, those should be referenced in the body of the description so they get linked.
-If there are visual or design changes screenshots should also be included.

-PRs to this repo should currently ask for review from the following contributors:
+PRs to this repo should currently tag (or request review) from one of the following contributors:

 - [Liam - @liam-fitzgerald](https://github.com/liam-fitzgerald)
 - [Hunter - @arthyn](https://github.com/arthyn)
 - [James - @nerveharp](https://github.com/nerveharp)

-If visual or designs are changed please also request review from:
+If design or visual changes are made, please provide screenshots and also tag (or request a review) from one of the following contributors:

 - [Éd - @urcades](https://github.com/urcades)
 - [Gavin - @g-a-v-i-n](https://github.com/g-a-v-i-n)